vpsfreecz/vpsadminos/converter/man/man8/vpsadminos-convert.8.md

   and once for IPv6.
 This option has to be specified for all IP versions that the container is using.

+`--route-host-addr` *addr*
+  Address from the interconnecting network that should be used on the host's veth interface.
+Can be used once for IPv4 and once for IPv6.
+Has to be used in conjunction with `--route-ct-addr`.
+Defaults to the first address from the interconnecting network.

+`--route-ct-addr` *addr*
+  Address from the interconnecting network that should be used on the container's veth interface.
+Can be used once for IPv4 and once for IPv6.
+Has to be used in conjunction with `--route-host-addr`.
+Defaults to the second address from the interconnecting network.

 `--vpsadmin`
   Assume the container is being managed by vpsAdmin, this implies the following options: